Man United news: Rio Ferdinand claims he's spoken Ed Woodward about director job at Old Trafford | Goal.com

-Rio Ferdinand claims he's spoken to Man United about sporting director role
+Rio Ferdinand claims he's spoken to Man Utd about sporting director role

 Rio Ferdinand claims he has spoken to Manchester United executive vice-chairman Ed Woodward about the sporting director position the club are trying to fill.